Bhavna-Gawhade/Purview_01/README.md

 # Design Considerations

-Every good application has taken the problem statement, goals and objectives and other considerations into account as it is designed and implemented.
-Any serious project is able to provide answers the following questions to minimize the amount of rework or redesign that is required once development has been started.

 | Name | Description | Overview |
 | ---- | ---- | ---- |
 | Solution overview | Our project leverages Microsoft Purview to create a robust Data Catalog and Data Lineage infrastructure.
 By meticulously scanning varied data sources, we seamlessly integrate data into Purview, establishing a centralized and organized repository.
 Additionally, our initiative involves developing a detailed business glossary, defining key terms, and structuring a collection hierarchy to enhance data accessibility and promote efficient data management and governance within the organization. |   |